-Individualized programs are designed to meet the unique educational needs of eligible students and are approved by both a parent or guardian and the student's staff.
+Individualized programs are designed to meet the unique educational needs of eligible students and are approved by the Individualized Educational Plan (IEP) team.
 Prerequisites and credit values vary.
 Note: Some individualized programs require interested students to enter a course name and number under "Individualized Program" on the Course Selection Card and to obtain the signature of the appropriate faculty member.

-Academic Seminar
+Academic Seminar\\